aminearif/nudgyt-test/README.md

 ## Setup

-Create a file named [.env] & inspire code from [.env.example] to adjust to your own batabase if needed
+Create a file named [.env] & inspire code from [.env.example] to adjust to your own database if needed

 ## Running the app